 First-look wedding photos may not be the newest trend in wedding photography, but they’re still a hot topic with newleyweds-to-be.

-Unless you’ve never looked at any wedding photography before, you’re sure to have seen the trend for having highly anticipated “first look” moments.
-Those shots of anxious brides' sneaking up behind her their partner, tapping them on the back, and revealing their fiancés' emotional reaction.
+Unless you’ve never looked at any wedding photography before, you’re sure to have seen the trend for having highly anticipated 'first look' moments.
+Those shots of anxious brides' sneaking up behind their partner, tapping them on the back, and then revelling in their fiancés' emotional reaction.
 It seems like a fairytale, and it feels as though everyone is doing it these days.
-While the first look has definitely been a rising trend, there’s still a fair share of couples that stick to tradition (or superstition) and save that special moment for the altar, or end of the aisle.
+While the first look has definitely been a rising trend, there’s still a fair share of couples that stick to tradition (or superstition) and save that special 'first look' moment for the altar, or end of the aisle.
 So, why plan it?
 Or, why not do it?
 We’ll walk you through the pros and cons of a first look shot, so you can decide for yourself.